-If Filtering Service is installed on a separate machine than the Squid Web Proxy Cache, it must be installed before you install the Squid plug-in.
+If Filtering Service is installed on a separate machine from the Squid Web Proxy Cache, the Filtering Service must be installed before you install the Squid plug-in.

 Filtering Service also must be installed in the integration mode, with Squid Web Proxy Cache selected as the integration.
 You cannot install the plug-in if the installer cannot find Filtering Service during plug-in installation.